 Regional Airport Economic Impact Assessment (2012) – Business Issue: the Regional District of Kootenay Boundary engaged our firm to undertake a study to evaluate the full economic impact of the Trail Regional Airport facility/services within the Greater Tail geographic area.
 The study’s results are a key tool for communicating the important role this efficient transportation asset is to the region.
 The study assists airport stakeholders in the evaluation of strategic market issues in economic terms, so commercial and policy solutions improve the effectiveness of air access to the community and help foster economic growth for the surrounding area and reduce the risk of future airport investments.
 The study captured the full scope of the Trail Regional Airport’s impacts, including, but not limited to, logistics and the supply chain that is dependent on this transportation means.
 A clear business picture and outlook paved the way for change in ownership to the City of Trail and planning for additional investments in airport buildings to support growth.

-Air Traffic & Airport Improvement Strategy (2011) – Mr. Darryl Anderson was the project manager for the Omineca Beetle Action Coalition report concerned with increasing growth and aligning future infrastructure investments with customer needs.
+Air Traffic & Airport Improvement Strategy (2011) – Mr. Darryl Anderson was the project manager for the Omineca Beetle Action Coalition report concerned with increasing growth and aligning future infrastructure development investments with customer needs.
 Philip Davies provided expert advice on regional economic and aviation trends and aviation activity for this project, and Roy Matson of RMAT Consulting provided airport-planning expertise.
 The Omineca Beetle Action Committee (OBAC) OBAC was formed in 2005 to develop a diversification plan and implement strategies to reduce the economic impacts of the mountain pine beetle infestation on local communities.
 Business Issue: the objective of the Air Traffic and Airport Improvement Project was to develop a strategy to enhance performance to enable the OBAC region to attract investment, capitalize on existing business opportunities, and reduce infrastructure investment decisions risk by preparing for long-term growth aligned with regional aviation activity trends and needs.
 The scope of the project included aviation market research, functional analysis of operational, infrastructure and land use issues.
-Client value-added: The resulting strategy included recommendations for airport operations and improvement at the regional and local levels.
+Client value-added: The resulting strategy included recommendations from the logistics infrastructure consultants or airport operations and improvement at the regional and local levels.

 Airport Marketing Study (2011) – Mr. Darryl Anderson was the project manager and Phil Davies a senior consultant for a study that examined the factors that drive aviation stakeholder location and business development decisions, focusing on general aviation interests and the market potential for Vanderhoof airport.
 Business Issue: the Wave Point Consulting led study reviewed the current state of the general aviation sector, identified key factors influencing aviation related business opportunities and identified the typical land use and infrastructure required for such businesses.
 Project tasks included sample selection, in-person and executive telephone interviews, data analysis and the development of client recommendations.
 Interview instruments captured qualitative and quantitative data for assessing the factors affecting a representative group of current and potential customers (Air Charter, Aircraft Maintenance, Aircraft Owners/Operators, Avionic Sales/Services, Corporate Aviation, Emergency Response/Fire Fighting, Institutional/Flight Training, Aviation Related) decision-making criteria for providing service to, or using a specific port.
 Client value-added: the results of the study were used to guide the further airport land development and the marketing efforts of the Vanderhoof airport.
-Wave Point Consulting provided advice on the creation of a land use site plan and the management of planning and development issues related to the agricultural land reserve and the subdivision of property.
+The logistics infrastructure consultants provided advice on the creation of a land use site plan and the management of planning and development issues related to the agricultural land reserve and the subdivision of property.
 The outcome was new private sector investment in airside infrastructure and buildings for the initial creation of an aviation-related industrial park and the reintroduction of the airshow.

 Major Industrial Property Taxation Impacts (2011) – Philip Davies led this study for the Union of British Columbia Municipalities and BC Ministry of Community, Sport and Cultural Development in cooperation with Darryl Anderson of Wave Point Consulting Ltd. and David Lane of Lane Property Advisors Inc. Mr. Darryl Anderson of Wave Point Consulting was a senior consultant who provided analytical advice about the industrial property tax base, business investment decision making, case studies analysis and the completion of the final report.
 Business Issue: The objective of the study was to assess the impact of municipal property taxes on business decisions such as major capital investments, renewal of existing plants, and temporary or permanent plant closures on major industries and logistics infrastructure.
 The study includes detailed case studies for major industrial facilities defined as Class 4 properties under BC’s Assessment Act, from a sample selected to illustrate taxation impacts on industries in various stages of commodity price and product life cycles.
 The study also identified and analyzes the impact of other factors including other business costs relative to taxation levels.
 The study results can be used by policy makers to inform more fully decisions that impact investment and job creation in their communities.